Warning - This Page Contains Pictures of Baby Poop!

 - By the end of the first week, your baby should be passing between 100 – 200ml daily.

 - A baby will have one additional urination for each day of life until day six.
-So, in other words, one urination on day 1, two wet diapers on day 2 and so forth.
+So, in other words, one urination on day 1, two wet diapers on day two, and so forth.
 After this, a baby should have between 6 and 8 wet diapers per day for the first few weeks.

 Color and Smell of the Urine